crashtech/eventstest/README.md

 This will guide you through the process of basic configuration.

+# Fake data

+The application provides an exectable to create fake events, so you can test it without the need to manually create multiple events.

+Check `bin/fakeevent -h` for more information

 # Testing

 You can tun all tests using: `yarn test`.